CodeWithNachi/docker-with-nachi/Concepts/L01Docker-ApplicationPackaging.md

 ![nginx page](/L01-E01-P02.png.png)
- 1. <strong>We have now run a nginx application as docker container</strong>
+ 1. <strong>We have now run an nginx application as docker container</strong>

 ## Experiment 2
  1. We can see all the containers running by the below command